 Art around Tupelo

 Downtown Tupelo is dotted with art offerings like Caron Gallery and Gumtree Museum of Art, as well as boutiques such as L.A.
 Green and Anna Elizabeth, both of which carried numerous high-end women’s brands.
 If you need furniture or home wares, there are plenty of places to stock up on those items, too, like RAW Furniture, Blairhaus, Kirksey Brothers and Farmhouse.

 While shopping at Reed’s, we happened upon a local muralist, Morris McCain, who is 77 years old, has worked as a shoe salesman for 56 years and paints murals (literally, hundreds!) in his downtime.
 The backside of Reed’s sports some of his 3-D work, and we saw other pieces he had painted around town.

-Tupelo has a postcard mural, created by Reid Caldwell and Kit Stafford, that you can’t miss downtown at 202 W. Main Street, but my favorite of the Tupelo installations is the “Jailbreak Rock” Elvis mural on the side of Kermit’s Outlaw Kitchen, also created by Stafford.
+Tupelo has a postcard mural, created by Reid Caldwell and Kit Stafford, that you can’t miss downtown at 202 W. Main Street, but my favorite of the Tupelo installations is the “Jailbreak Rock” Elvis mural, also created by Stafford.